What Are Musculoskeletal Disorders?

 - Adjustment of work equipment.

-In order to maintain performance levels and promote productivity, the correct adjustment of a table, chair, footrest and position of tools and material shuttles must be achieved.
+To maintain performance levels and promote productivity, the correct adjustment of a table, chair, footrest and position of tools and material shuttles must be achieved.
 This also helps you to avoid straining many parts of your body, thus ensuring you are less likely to develop a WMSD.

 BONUS: Ergonomics is another extremely important way to prevent injuries in the workplace.
 A way you can bring in ergonomics into the workplace would be to introduce ergonomic robotics which would not only help to prevent injuries but can also help to increase productivity.